alexa/ask-cli/docs/concepts/Smapi-Command.md

     <dt>--session-mode <session-mode></dt>
     <dd markdown="span">[OPTIONAL] Indicate the session mode of the current simulation is using.
 [ENUM]: DEFAULT,FORCE_NEW_SESSION.</dd>
+    <dt>--simulation-type <simulation-type></dt>
+    <dd markdown="span">[OPTIONAL] String indicating the type of simulation request.
+Possible values are "DEFAULT" and "NFI_ISOLATED_SIMULATION".
+"DEFAULT" is used to proceed with the default skill simulation behavior.
+"NFI_ISOLATED_SIMULATION" is used to test the NFI(Name Free Interaction)
+ enabled skills in isolation.
+[ENUM]: DEFAULT,NFI_ISOLATED_SIMULATION.</dd>
     <dt>-p, --profile <profile></dt>
     <dd markdown="span">Provides the ASK CLI profile to use.
 When you don't include this option, ASK CLI uses the default profile.</dd>
     <dt>--full-response</dt>